The only sure-fire way to prevent lost luggage when you fly is to never check it in the first place.

 article, Lost Airline Baggage.
 For

-more specific info, be sure to check your airline’s website.
+more specific info, be sure to read the lost luggage area of your airline’s website.

 Your best chance to prevent lost luggage happens at the airport, when you arrive for your flight.